Model answer for General Writing Task 1 IELTS

-The company I am planning to join is connected to NASA and develops software for the international space station.
-I am going to develop software for the computers that control the air flow system in the international space station.
-I will have to use my previous skills with Unix to write programs, In addition, I will be working in a team with 20 colleagues to resolve the problems with the software issues in the filtration systems in the capsules.
+The company I am hoping to join is connected to NASA and develops software for the international space station.
+The role consists of developing software that controls the airflow system in the space station.
+I will have to use my previous skills with Unix to write programs.
+Additionally, I am expected to work in a team of 20 people to resolve software issues in the filtration systems in the capsules.

 The job which I am applying for is my dream job.
-As you know, I have always wanted to get a position related to space development and computer systems, so it is a very important for my future.
+As you know, I have always wanted to get a position related to space development and computer systems, so this is very important for my career.

-I would like to request that you include information about my previous duties related to what I am going to be responsible for in my new company.
-Additionally, would it be possible to mention my previous success with software development?
+I would like to kindly request that you include information about my previous duties which relate directly to this new role.
+Furthermore, would it be possible to mention my previous success with software development?
 I would be very grateful if you could put these in the reference.

 I look forward to hearing from you soon.

-• Give details of the job – I covered this in paragraph one, I mentioned the type of company and what my duties are going to be, i added extra information about working in a team and other duties.
-In this paragraph I have used the future tense ‘ going to’ and ‘ will’ because i have not yet started working there.
+• Give details of the job – I covered this in paragraph one, I mentioned the type of company and what my duties are going to be.
+I added extra information about working in a team and other duties.
+In this paragraph, I have used the future tense ‘ expected to’ and ‘will’ because I have not yet started working there.

 • Explain why it is important to you – The second paragraph, which is only 2 sentences, covers my reasons for wanting to join the new company.